Frequently Asked Questions for Providers

 We know that many of you rely on the food program reimbursement checks to purchase food and other child care supplies each month, and we pride ourselves in the ability to process menus and pay you quickly.
 We will continue to do the best job possible.
 However, if you do not submit your menus on time, your reimbursement may be delayed until the next month.

 If milk is served family-style at the table, the unused portion cannot be saved and served later.
 If milk is served to the table, it cannot be served again.
-One option is for providers to pour the proper serving sizes into glasses and put the milk away.
+One option is for providers to pour the proper serving sizes into glasses and put a small pitcher of milk on the table for any child who wants more.
+Then, if there is any milk remaining that cannot be served, it would only be a small amount.
 New milk cannot be added to old milk.
 CACFP prefers family style meals that allow children to take what they want, but enough must be made available so each child has the option to take a full serving size.
-Only the minimum serving size has to be made available.

 It is acceptable to freeze milk, thaw and serve under the following conditions: